 Plan for the worst

-Your reservation may get canceled at the last minute or the truck could break down mid-move.
-Have a plan and emergency funds set asisde ahead of time just in case something unexpected happens.
+Your reservation may cancel at the last minute, or the truck could break down mid-move.
+Have a plan and emergency funds set aside ahead of time just in case something unexpected happens.

 What’s included with a rental truck?

-Labor isn’t included with the rental truck but it’s not hard to hire some loading help if needed.
+Labor isn’t included with the rental truck, but hiring some loading help is not hard.

-If you’re moving a car you can rent a car dolly to tow behind the truck as well.
+If you’re moving a car, you can also rent a car dolly to tow behind the truck.

 - Loading ramp